 You might have a performance review or an all hands meetings with a quarterly cadence.
 Regular all hands meetings and performance reviews ensure the entire company is on the same page year-round, but you might not have the time or resources to meet in this way more frequently.

-While you could schedule your one on ones on a quarterly basis, it’s recommended that they occur more frequently so that both you and your direct report can get the most out of the meetings.
-It’s difficult to truly keep up-to-date on an employee’s progress and needs if 1:1s only occur on a quarterly basis.
+While you could schedule your one-on-ones on a quarterly basis, it’s recommended that they occur more frequently so that both you and your direct report can get the most out of the meetings.
+It’s difficult to truly keep up-to-date on an employee’s progress and needs if one-on-ones only occur on a quarterly basis.

 Monthly meetings occur once a month, which means these meetings will happen twelve times a year.
 You might schedule a team meeting at the start and end of each month so that members can report goal progress and maintain alignment.